 About the Motor Control Restoration Program

-I am now “staff emeritus” (retired medical staff) at the Cleveland Clinic.
 In order to achieve restoration of movement in injured patients, I created a new way to target and train muscle use called Quantitative Surface Electromyography (QSEMG).
-This method is a form of Surface Electromyography (SEMG), a technique that has been around for years.
+This method is a form of biofeedback called Surface Electromyography (SEMG), a technique that has been around for years.
 Treatment using SEMG typically involves biofeedback to help people relax their muscles.
 Those who have suffered a stroke or traumatic brain injury need a way to activate their muscles.
 Small electrodes that look like a band-aid are applied to the skin.
 The muscle activity is then read by a computer.
 SEMG has been used to help speed recovery after a stroke or head injury.
 However, the outcomes are typically deficient, because SEMG only targets two muscles.
 Starting with the existing form of SEMG, I modified the treatment so the groups or “constellations” of muscles used to perform a movement are all targeted, not just one or two.

 Motor Control Restoration is a brain injury recovery program 26 years in the making.
 I created the program at the Cleveland Clinic to help children, adolescents and adults recover from traumatic injuries.
 The program provides specialized stroke rehabilitation and auto accident recovery treatment, as well as treatment for the improvement of ongoing disabilities such as cerebral palsy.
 The goal of the treatment is restoration of movement.
 Patients learn how to regain use of their muscles by becoming aware of existing muscle activity.
 In many cases where there doesn’t appear to be any brain or muscle activity, there actually is—just not enough to produce visible movement.
 Patients learn to detect this activity and build upon it.
 As explained below, Quantitative Surface Electromyography (QSEMG) can help in recovering lost motor ability.